Relative $K_0$ and relative cycle class map: Relative cycle class map

-In the situation of Theorem \ref{thm:relKscheme}, we denote by $K_0(X,Y)$ the relative $K_0$-group with respect to the triangulated functor $Lf^*\colon\msf{D}^\perf(X)\to\msf{D}^\perf(Y)$.
-This notation is abusive since $K_0(X,Y)$ depends on $f$.
-We adapted it because our main interest is the case $Y$ is a closed subscheme of $X$; in this case, the map $f\colon Y\to X$ is the canonical inclusion.
+Suppose we are given two schemes $X,Y$ and a morphism of schemes $f\colon Y\to X$ between them.
+If the morphism $f$ is obvious from the context, we denote by $K(X,Y)$ the homotopy fiber of $f^*\colon K(X)\to K(Y)$ and write $K_0(X,Y):=\pi_0K(X,Y)$.
+We adapted this notation because our main interest is the case $Y$ is a closed subscheme of $X$; in this case, the map $f\colon Y\to X$ is the canonical inclusion.

 It is clear from the definition that $K_0(X,Y)$ is contravariant functorial, i.e.\ a commutative diagram

 induces a group homomorphism $K_0(X',Y')\to K_0(X,Y)$.